DMTF/Redfish-Service-Validator/README.md

 Reference objects provide links to other resources.
 Each reference object contains a single `@odata.id` property to link to another resource.

 * Ensure that only `@odata.id` is present in the object.
+No other properties are allowed.
 * Ensure the URI specified by `@odata.id` is valid and references a resource of the correct type.

 ### Undefined URI Error

-Indicates the URI of the resource is not defined in the schema file for the resource.
+Indicates the URI of the resource is not listed as a supported URI in the schema file for the resource.
 To conform with the 'Resource URI patterns annotation' clause of the Redfish Specification, URIs are required to match the patterns defined for the resource.

 ### Invalid Identifier Error